 This TOE manages the access control list that defines permission or denial for each database operation.
-By using this access control list and user account information identified in the above ID authentication functionality, the TOE defends against unauthorized access to the database by enforcing access control with the timing required for the operation from users.
-The following explains the access control functionality.
+By using this access control list and user account information identified by the above ID authentication functionality, the TOE defends against unauthorized access to the database by enforcing access control with the timing required for the operation from users.
+Details of the access control functionality are explained below.